maximelafarie/maximelafarie/README.md

-A DHCP packet walks into a bar and asks for a beer.
-Bartender says, "here, but I’ll need that back in an hour!" 🤡
+3 SQL statements walk into a NoSQL bar.
+Soon, they walk out They couldn't find a table. 🤡